Center for Intercultural Dialogue: Social media

-Due to the efforts of Minh Cao, then Assistant to the Director of CID, a social media presence was established by 2014, and by 2016 there were thousands of followers on one platform or another.
-This includes a YouTube channel, a Facebook group, a LinkedIn group, as well as Twitter.
+A social media presence was established by 2014, and by 2016 there were thousands of followers on one platform or another.
+This includes a YouTube channel, a Facebook group, a LinkedIn group, as well as Twitter, but Twitter was dropped in 2023.

 Video Competition

 In 2018, the first CID Video Competition was established, asking students to prepare short videotapes answering the question "What does intercultural dialogue look like?"
 Jinsuk Kim of Temple University won first prize.
 In 2019, the second video competition asked "How do social media influence intercultural dialogue?"
 Juanma Marín Cubero and Rafa Muñoz Hernandez of the University of Murcia in Spain won first prize.
 The third competition asked for entries on how "Listening is where intercultural dialogue starts"; Israel Arcos, a student from Ecuador studying in the USA, won first prize.
-The top winners' videos each year are added to the CID YouTube site so they are publicly available.
+The top winners' videos each year are added to the CID YouTube site.